 Terms and Conditions of Restricted Shares.
 The 2015 LTIP authorizes grants of restricted shares.
 Restricted shares are shares of Common Stock subject to a restricted period of up to ten years, as determined by the Compensation Committee.
 Except to the extent set forth in a particular award, a person granted restricted shares will generally have all of the rights of a shareholder, including the right to vote the restricted shares.
-However, during any period that restricted shares are subject to restricted period, restricted shares will be forfeited and reacquired by the Company.
+However, during any period that restricted shares are subject to restrictions imposed by the Compensation Committee, the restricted shares may not be transferred or encumbered by an award holder.
+Upon termination of employment during the restricted period, restricted shares will be forfeited and reacquired by the Company.
 The Compensation Committee may determine the time or times at which, and the circumstances under which, any restrictions imposed on restricted shares will lapse and may shorten or waive a restricted period.

 Terms and Conditions of Restricted Stock Units.
 Restricted stock units represent the right to receive shares of the Common Stock upon the satisfaction of vesting requirements, performance criteria and other terms and conditions established by the Compensation Committee.
 The holders of restricted stock units have no rights as shareholders unless and until all such requirements are satisfied and the shares have been issued.
 Restricted stock units are subject to a minimum vesting period of twelve consecutive months unless the Compensation Committee provides for accelerated vesting upon the grantee's retirement at or after retirement age, the grantee's death or total and permanent disability, or a change in control.
 The Compensation Committee may also, in its sole discretion, accelerate the vesting of any restricted stock unit at any time.
-Unless otherwise determined by the Compensation Committee, if an employee to whom restricted stock units have been awarded ceases to be an employee of the Company prior to vesting of all such restricted stock units and the satisfaction of any other conditions prescribed by the Committee for any reason other than death, total and permanent disability, or retirement age, the employee immediately forfeits all unvested restricted stock units.
+Unless otherwise determined by the Compensation Committee, if an employee to whom restricted stock units have been awarded ceases to be an employee of the Company prior to vesting of all such restricted stock units and the satisfaction of any other conditions prescribed by the Committee for any reason other than death, total and permanent disability, or retirement at or after retirement age, the employee immediately forfeits all unvested restricted stock units.